-The true purpose of an ergonomic mouse is to provide comfortable, full-hand support for the user and encourage good forearm posture while providing a solid input option for traditional computing tasks.
+The real purpose of an ergonomic mouse is to provide comfortable, full-hand support for the user and encourage good forearm posture while providing a reliable input option for traditional computing tasks.
 With an expansive thumb rest and design that cushions and molds to the palm, the MX Master 2S is a supremely comfortable and functional mouse.

-The MX Master 2S sports a sensitivity of 4,000 DPI and its wireless battery life of 70 days means you don’t need to continually worry about recharging the battery.
+The MX Master 2S sports a sensitivity of 4,000 DPI, and its wireless battery life of 70 days means you don’t need to worry about recharging the battery continually.
 With a great blend of features and comfort, it’s a fully-featured ergonomic mousing solution.